chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] ⭐ [A Quantitative Analysis and Guidelines of Data Streaming Accelerator in Modern Intel Xeon Scalable Processors](https://dl.acm.org/doi/10.1145/3620665.3640401): use CPU for DL, accepted by ASPLOS'24
 - [ ] [LM-Offload: Performance Model-Guided Generative Inference of Large Language Models with Parallelism Control](https://pasalabs.org/papers/2024/llm_offload_2024.pdf): based on offload
 - [ ] [T-MAC: CPU Renaissance via Table Lookup for Low-Bit LLM Deployment on Edge](https://arxiv.org/abs/2407.00088): computation on CPU with quantization
+- [ ] [TBA: Faster Large Language Model Training Using SSD-Based Activation Offloading](https://arxiv.org/abs/2408.10013): how to use SSD?

 #### Inference on personal device